ch3rn0byl/AngryWindows/README.md

 I've noticed a max buffer of around ~96 or so characters.
 If you go more than that, you will definitely overwrite the buffer in the percentage section.
 So instead of saying `complete`, you will get some of your characters in that data.

 ## How to use
-To use the driver, issue the following commands inside an elevated debugger:
+To use the driver, issue the following commands inside an elevated command prompt:
 ```
 sc create <service name> binPath= <path to driver>/AngryWindows.sys type= kernel start= auto
 sc start <service name>